jbistis/SailWatchPro-Public/iOS-DEVICE-QUICK-START-GUIDE.md

 <br>

-### Import the buoy data.
+### Import buoys
 The file name must remain default_buoys.csv.
-I you add more buoys, follow the format used in the default file.
+To add more buoys, follow the format used in the default file.

 <div align="center">
   <img src="images/swp-buoy-import.png" width="756">